-- subversion of randomization due to lack of allocation concealment
+- Subversion of randomization due to lack of allocation concealment.

 Types of selection bias

-There are following types of selection bias
+There are following types of selection bias:

-A major difference in selection bias and sampling bias is that selection bias involves internal validity, i.e. the similarities or the differences found in the sample, while sampling bias involves external validity, i.e. the ability for generalization of the result to the remaining population.
+A major difference between selection bias and sampling bias is that selection bias involves internal validity, i.e. the similarities or the differences found in the sample, while sampling bias involves external validity, i.e. the ability for generalization of the result to the remaining population.

 Examples of sampling bias:

 - Discounting trial subjects that didn’t undergo completion of the study.

 - Migration bias by omitting subjects who were recently added or removed from the study.